sairaorgb/obsidianNotes/DSA/Programiz/C++ Syntax/C++ STL.md

 itr = num.begin();

 ```
 - other functions include size , clear , front , back ,empty and capacity
-- traversal can be done through incrementing iterators.
+- adding element usually takes O(1) time, in worst case it is O(n) and rewrites entire thing to new available space.

 ###### C++ STL Lists